UWB-Adv-Data-Vis/Twitter-shiny/README.md

 Add descriptive text such as:

 ```
-The plots below show the top emojis used, a wordle of terms, and a time series of tweets by @RLadiesSeattle.
+The plots below show a wordle of terms, and a time series of tweets by @RLadiesSeattle.
 The time series can be plotted with different sources to see when different devices were used to tweet.
 ```